filodb/FiloDB/README.md

 1. partitioning column - decides how data is going to be distributed across the cluster
 2. sort column         - acts as a primary key within each partition and decides how data will be sorted within each partition

-Specifying partitioning column is optional.
+Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.

 ### Using the CLI